neoforged/.github/primers/26.2/index.md

         - `getModelViewMatrix` -> `getModelViewMatrixCopy`, not one-to-one
         - `initBackendSystem` no longer takes in the `BackendOptions`
         - `$AutoStorageIndexBuffer` now implements `AutoCloseable`
+    - `ScissorState` now has a constructor that takes in the `ScissorState` to copy from
-    - `ScissorState#setFrom` - Copies the state from another scissor.
+        - `setFrom` - Copies the state from another scissor.
     - `SurfaceException` - An exception thrown when operating on or with a GPU surface.
     - `TimerQuery` now implements `AutoCloseable`
         - `getInstance` replaced by using the constructor